 The addition of botanicals and herbs to your bath is a simple pleasure that can be transformative.

 Whether you call them bath teas, tub teas, or bathing herbs, botanicals have been used in baths for thousands of years to relieve aches and pains, to fight colds, boost circulation, or energize or relax your mind and body.

 Soaking in a warm fragrant herbal bath provides a quiet sanctuary in which to retreat, reflect and refresh.

 The healing properties trapped in the herbs and released by the water can help boost your mood, calm the mind, soothe sore muscles and joints, opens pores, soften skin, and promote more restful sleep.

 As the beneficial properties of the herbs are released into the water, a pleasant aroma fills the air which provides soul therapy, skin therapy, and aromatherapy all in one.

 So, draw a warm bath infused with fragrant or therapeutic herbs, light a few natural candles, play soothing music and relax.
 It may just be the perfect medicine for whatever ails you.

 While Bath Teas are easy to make, we know that many of our customers have very busy lives so we have included a few Bath Teas in our product line.

-Our bath teas are each unique blend of organic botanicals that enhance the natural healing and soothing effects of a warm bath.
+Our bath teas are a unique blend of organic botanicals that enhance the natural healing and soothing effects of a warm bath.
 As with many of our products, I made the blends based on the herbs and additives that I enjoy the most.

 You can choose a variety of botanicals to customize your herbal bath experience depending on your specific needs or preferences.
-Some herbs provide a lovely aroma while others have a medicinal value as well.
+Some herbs provide a lovely aroma while others have medicinal value as well.
 I have created many lovely herbal baths simply from the herbs in my kitchen.